Tk560.com : Replica props, GIjOE, WWII gear

 Aliens Colonial Marine M41-A Pulse Rifle Prop Replica

 From the 1986 James Cameron movie, Aliens.
 UPDATE: Project is finished.
 Man this the M41-A is a beast.
 It weights a ton.
 Biggest thing in my prop collection.
 Some fatigue in the shrouds has to be addressed, a resin pour to reinforce the shrouds will be required.
 Only thing left to do is add a real counter, but my "photoshop" version looks decent, and requires no batteries!
 There is a debate on the true colors of the shroud, so I went with an "idealized" color.
 The filming version were a bess brown, that in the lighting situations used in the film, appeared OD green.
-I have some spare parts, so if anyone is interested, please let me know. email me for details.

 M41-A Pulse Rifle replica prop